Proma93/drf_learning/README.md

 ✅ Anyone can view and interact with the API directly through the Swagger interface when the server is running locally.

 ---

+## Monitoring & Observability
+To ensure reliability and performance, this To-Do application includes a complete monitoring and visualization setup powered by Prometheus and Grafana.

+### Prometheus

+- Collects real-time metrics from the Django application and Celery workers.
+- Tracks key indicators such as request rates, response codes, latency, and scheduled reminder executions.

+### Grafana Dashboards

+- Visualizes metrics through intuitive dashboards with graphs, tables, and gauges.
+- Offers deep insights into:
+  - HTTP requests and responses (by method, status, and view)
+  - Request latency (average and percentile distributions)
+  - Celery task execution, success/failure rates, and reminder scheduling

+### Dashboard Previews

 ## Run This Project via Docker